Grilling vs broiling: Which is the Best for you?

 To sidestep this issue when you’re broiling, simply wedge the oven door slightly open.
 This lets the heat escape and prevents the oven from maxing out and powering down.

 With each of these cooking methods, you need the fat and grease to drip away.
-Preheating the cooking surface is the most effective way to streamline this process.
+Preheating the cooking surface is a good way to quicken this process.

-When you’re broiling or grilling, keeping a close eye on proceedings is imperative.
+When you’re broiling or grilling, keeping a close eye on proceedings is important.
 You’ll find that foods can easily burn, and possibly even catch alight, when you’re grilling and broiling.

 Always keep an oven mitt close at hand.
 Also, stay close to the food while it’s cooking.

-Investing in an instant-read thermometer is also a smart move.
+Investing in an instant-read thermometer is another smart move.

 IV.
 How to Get The Most Out of Your Broiler